wiheto/teneto/docs/tutorial/plotting_a_temporal_network.rst

 Slice plots
 ================

 Plotting tools are found in teneto.plot module.
-Slice_plot's line up all the nodes for a time point into a "slice" and connect edges with curved lines.
+Slice_plot's line up all the nodes for a time point into a "slice".
+Each edge is plotted with a curved line.

 .. code-block:: python